Westminster Mall (California): History

 In the 1920s, the world's largest goldfish farm was relocated to the area where the mall stands today.
-Construction of the mall began in the 1970s.
+Homart Development Company announced plans to build the mall in 1972.
+The structure was designed by Architectonics, Inc. of Dallas and Chicago with each department store hiring its own architect.
+C. H. Leavell & Co. of El Paso was the general contractor.
+Construction of the mall began in 1972.

-Westminster Mall opened for business at 9:30 AM on August 7, 1974, with May Company, Sears and Buffum's, with J. W. Robinson's being added in 1975 as the mall's fourth anchor store.
+Westminster Mall opened for business on August 7, 1974, with May Company, Sears and Buffum's.
+The Sears store designed by Skidmore, Owings & Merrill was 200,000 square feet on two levels.
+Ladd & Kelsey were the architects for the May Company store which was 150,000 square feet on two levels and boasted a restaurant and cocktail lounge.
+The 90,000 square foot, two level Buffum's was designed by Killingsworth, Bradley & Associates.
+J. W. Robinson's was added in 1975 as the mall's fourth anchor store.

 Three of the mall's anchors changed names in the 1990s.
 Buffum's closed in May 1991 due to the chain being liquidated.
-By January 1993, Robinson's and May Company merged to form Robinsons-May.
+By January 1993, Robinson's and May Company merged to form Robinsons-May, with each store carrying the name by February.
 As a result, the May Company store was rebranded Robinsons-May, and the J. W. Robinson's was closed as one of the 12 Robinson's and May Company stores closing as part of the merger.
 The closed Buffum's store became a Robinson's-May Home Store in March 1993 and in November of that same year, the closed Robinson's store became a JCPenney, which had relocated from Huntington Center Mall (now Bella Terra).
 In 2002, the Robinsons-May Home Store building was torn down for a new Macy's.
 When Federated Department Stores (now Macy's, Inc.) purchased Robinsons-May and other May Co. names in September 2006, Macy's moved to the Robinsons-May building, and the former Macy's location soon became a Target.
 Old Navy was added as well.

-In 2008, the mall underwent a renovation, relocating the carousel and constructing a play area in its place.
-The Grand Re-opening was on November 15, 2008.
-In 2015, the Todai Seafood and Sushi buffet closed and Luxe Buffet replaced it.
+In 2008, the mall underwent a renovation, relocating the carousel to nearby Sears and constructing a play area in its place near JCPenney.
+The grand re-opening was on November 15, 2008.

+In May 28, 2014, Washington Prime Group, which owned interest in the Westminster Mall, was spun-off by Simon Property Group.
+The mall was fully transferred to Washington Prime Group by March 2016.

-In 2015, Sears Holdings spun off 235 of its properties, including the Sears at Westminster Mall, into Seritage Growth Properties.
+In 2015, the Todai Seafood and Sushi buffet closed, being replaced by Luxe Buffet.
+That same year, Sears Holdings spun off 235 of its properties, including the Sears at Westminster Mall, into Seritage Growth Properties.